krychu/bdh/README.md

 Blue arrows show attention initially radiating from START and END toward neighboring cells.
 As the path extends from both endpoints, attention shifts to the newly predicted cells, flowing outward to discover the remaining route until the path connects in the middle.

-Red dots show high x activation at START, END, and WALL throughout, with PATH cells lighting up progressively as predictions solidify.
+Red dots show more neurons firing at START, END, and WALL, with PATH cells activating progressively as predictions solidify.

 The chart confirms that y activations are indeed very sparse throughout inference.

 ## Key Concepts of the BDH Architecture